 Misty grew up in Kansas and received her BA in Anthropology from the University of Kansas, with a focus in Medical Anthropology.
 Following her undergraduate degree, she was an AmeriCorps HealthCorps volunteer at a free health clinic in Kansas.
 She went on to obtain her MPH in Population Health from Case Western Reserve University in Cleveland, OH.
 During this time, she worked at the county hospital in Cleveland as a research assistant across a range of programs.
 Through her studies and related experiences, she became increasingly interested in the relationship between inequality and health, which today defines her research agenda.
 Misty is in her third year of the doctoral program in sociology at WVU and her dissertation focuses on the effects of health and medicine on educational and employment opportunity and attainment among rural Appalachian adolescents.

-Riley grew up in West Virginia and is a second year undergraduate student working to obtain their BA in Sociology, with minors in LGBTQ+ studies and French.
+Riley grew up in West Virginia and is a third year undergraduate student working to obtain their BA in Sociology, with minors in LGBTQ+ studies, French, and geography of globalization.
 Their interests include the sociology of culture, sex and gender, and institutional inequalities in education and health.
-Riley hopes to use their education and future research to increase understanding in-between different social groups, and to identify inequalities and educate the public about them.
+Riley hopes to use their education and future research to decrease social inequality wherever possible, either via education of the public or social activism.
 They enjoy hiking, diner food, and long talks on the subject of the US foster care system.